immutability-io/vault-ethereum/BLOG.md

     password=$PASSPHRASE; unset PASSPHRASE
 ```

+### Using our MFA-enabled Ethereum Wallet

-Whether we are running a private chain, testnet or on the mainnet, we may have existing accounts that we want to use.
-These accounts are often stored in a file called a [JSON keystore](https://theethereum.wiki/w/index.php/Accounts,_Addresses,_Public_And_Private_Keys,_And_Tokens#UTC_JSON_Keystore_File).
+Whether we are running a private chain, testnet or on the mainnet, we may we want to use existing accounts.
+These accounts are often stored in a file format known as a [JSON keystore](https://theethereum.wiki/w/index.php/Accounts,_Addresses,_Public_And_Private_Keys,_And_Tokens#UTC_JSON_Keystore_File).
 The plugin supports importing JSON keystores.
 (For the Mist browser or Ethereum wallet, keystores are stored in `~/.ethereum/keystore`.)

 ```sh
 $ ls -la ~/.ethereum/keystore